What is a 30-year fixed mortgage?

 A fixed interest rate usually creates a consistent monthly payment that you make until the loan is paid in full.
 With a fixed interest rate, monthly payments on a 30-year loan may break down the same as a mortgage payment for other mortgage terms.
 Each payment for a 30-year fixed-rate mortgage is often split into several parts, including interest and the loan principal.

-Types of 30-year mortgages
+Types of 30-year fixed mortgages

 While a 30-year fixed-rate mortgage is a popular conventional loan, there are several mortgage options that could be available to you: